 Temper tantrums are a normal and common part of child development and raising children, and parents often struggle with how to manage them.
-All the parenting books and parenting classes discuss the “terrible twos” and how to handle toddler tantrums, but as children approach five and six, a kid throwing tantrums may trigger worry.
-While parents become concerned that they reflect a deeper concern, for most kids they are a part of typical child development.
-Sometimes, however, they are a sign of a problem that needs to be addressed when they occur with intensity, length, and frequency.
+All the parenting books and parenting classes discuss the “terrible twos” and how to handle toddler tantrums, but as children approach five and six, a kid throwing tantrums may trigger parent concern.

 Temper tantrums are often an expression of frustration at the lack of control children have over their lives and are more common with strong-willed children.
 Tantrums can be triggered by hunger, exhaustion, discomfort, sensory needs, or wanting something they can’t have.
 It can be sign of a stressed child too.
-A child may tantrum when they didn’t get their usual snack at the grocery store because they didn’t understand you were in a rush.
+A child may tantrum when they didn’t get their usual snack at the grocery store because they didn't understand you were in a rush.
 As annoyed and you are about a screaming child and now being late, this is pretty typical.

 Whatever the trigger, most mental health professionals agree that children who have frequent emotional outbursts are lacking certain skills that would help them better handle situations that cause them anger, frustration, or anxiety.
 Problems with impulse control, problem solving, delaying gratification, negotiating, communicating wishes and needs to adults, knowing what’s appropriate or expected in a given situation, and self-soothing are all skills that can be directly supported and learned once the brain is calm.

 Some children have frequent tantrums and others infrequently.
 It isn’t unusual for a child to have as many as one or two a week.